jurgen-kluft/dotnet-BuildSystem.Core/README.md

 the C# files that define the game-data are compiled and instanciated the following things will be done by the BuildSystem:

-- It will search for ``IRoot`` and will treat it as the root of the game-data
+- It will search for ``IDataUnit`` and will treat it as the root of the game-data
 - It recognizes the following types:
   - ``FileId``; An Id that can be retrieved interacting with BigfileManager
   - ``FileIdList``; An array of ``FileId``